biocodellc/ror-parser/README.md

 **This repo does not include `ror.json` file.
 Requires `ror.json` in order to run.**

 ## Data
 All JSON files in `data/` are output from the script.
+File names are organized by country code.

 ## ROR API
 - Latest `ror.json` can be downloaded as a .zip file from here: